linear-b/gitstream/docs/automation-actions.md

 #### `merge` :fontawesome-brands-github: :fontawesome-brands-gitlab:

 Once triggered, merge the PR if possible.
-It can set to wait for required checks to pass or ignore checks.
+It can be set to wait for all checks to pass or only required ones.

 <div class="filter-details" markdown=1>